SAP/luigi/docs/navigation-parameters-reference.md

 ### staticUserInfoFn
 - **type**: function
-- **description**: a function that is used to retrieve a user's name and email to simulate a login.
-It can be used when authorization is disabled and also gets called if the defined IDP provider does not have `settings.userInfoFn` defined or does not provide a `userInfo` function internally.
-It can be asynchronous and should return an object with `name`, `email` and `picture` properties.
+- **description**: used to retrieve a user's name and email to simulate logging in.
+It can be used when authorization is disabled and also gets called if the defined IDP provider does not have **settings.userInfoFn** defined or does not provide a `userInfo` function internally.
+It can be asynchronous and should return an object with **name**, **email** and **picture** properties.

 >**NOTE:** Neither authorization nor profile property are configured if the profile section in the top navigation bar is not visible.